volkanakkus/nuxt-tradingview/README.md

 })
 ```

-Then you can use the components as:
+Then you can use the components as follows:

 ```js
 <template>